Our Christ-centered purpose is to provide family-style, residential care and sustainable solutions that fight against Haiti’s orphan crisis.

 Hands and Feet Culture

-- Haiti Made.
-Created by the Hands and Feet Project to help provide jobs for children transitioning out of orphan care, HAITI MADE has grown to partner with numerous organizations and retailers across the USA.
+Haiti Made.
+Haiti Made was created by the Hands and Feet Project to help provide jobs for children transitioning out of orphan care.
 In early 2017 Haiti Made was purchased by HEI (Haiti Entrepreneurial Initiative), a for-profit company, with the vision to provide more jobs for struggling families and individuals.
+HAITI MADE has grown to partner with numerous organizations and retailers across the USA and grown to employ nearly 100 Haitians.

-- IKONDO, an upscale hosting facility nestled in the mountains above Grand Goave, Haiti, is a job-creation, mission-tourism initiative powered by the Hands and Feet Project.
-IKONDO is poised to change the way the Church approaches Missions in Haiti by combining traditional mission experiences with upscale hospitality and touristic excursions.
-This approach creates jobs through mission-tourism and a more dignified and equitable exchange between our passionate guests and our Haitian hosts.
+IKONDO, a guest house nestled in the mountains above Grand Goave, Haiti, is a job-creation, family preservation initiative powered by the Hands and Feet Project.
+IKONDO is poised to change the way the Church approaches Missions in Haiti by combining traditional service projects, cultural exploration and time to retreat.
+This approach creates a more dignified and equitable exchange between our passionate guests and our Haitian hosts.

 Statement of Faith